I Am Paul Walker Trailer Shows Actor as a Smiling Teen

 The Fast & Furious star died in a car crash near Los Angeles at age 40 in 2013.
 He is survived by his parents Paul Walker Sr. and Cheryl Walker, brothers Cody Walker and Caleb Walker, sisters Ashlie Walker and Amie Walker and daughter Meadow Walker, 19.

-A trailer for I Am Paul Walker, set to air on the Paramount Network next month, was recently released.
+A trailer for I Am Paul Walker, which was produced by the Paramount Network, was recently released.
 It features videos of a teenage Paul, who showcases his signature smile.
 It also features interviews with his family and friends.

 "He was a big kid," Cody says about Paul.